fhinkel/compute-using-the-client-library-sample1/README.md

 `gcloud compute --project "YOUR PROJECT" ssh --zone "us-central1-a" "ubuntu-http-NUMBER"`

-If the start up script doesn’t work (it takes about two minutes to install apache), ssh into the VM and check the log files in `/var/log/syslog`.
+If the start up script doesn’t work (it takes about two minutes to install Apache), ssh into the VM and check the log files in `/var/log/syslog`.
 Keep in mind that the startup script is run as root with a different home directory than your default user.